 The sheriff can authorize police to remove anyone who disobeys an eviction notice.

 The lender will sell the vacated property at market value.
-Once sold, the mortgage or loan is repaid as well as any legal and real estate fees that were incurred during the sale.
-Any funds left after these payments would go to you.
+Once sold, the mortgage or loan is repaid, as well as any legal and real estate fees that were incurred during the sale.
+Any funds left after these payments will go to you.

 Stopping Power of Sale in Ontario

-If you have some money left after paying the mortgage and essential expenses each month, you may be able to manage payments going forward.
+Having some money left after paying the mortgage and essential expenses each month can help you manage payments going forward.

 If you realize you cannot maintain current payments, talk to your lender as soon as possible.
 Try to renegotiate the loan agreement for lower monthly payments.
 If negotiation is not feasible, you might consider a new loan to pay off your current mortgage, especially if a new loan results in lower monthly payments.
 Private lenders can approve loans like mortgage refinancing that only require interest payments to be made each month.